MrMxyzptlk-jpg/Computational-Physics/README.md

 Added to the program in the previous section a new formalism to simulate particles in a colloidal suspension (deterministic and stochastic contributions).

 ## Particle Dynamics
 Added a non-local potential: Coulomb potential.
 Exploited the periodicity of the bulk simulation to calculate long range interaction using Ewald summation (see [details](Particle_Dynamics/README.md)).
 This code is the full modularization of the code in the previous two sections.
-It also allows for non-equivalent charges in the system.
+It also allows for the continuation of a previous calculation or the start of a new calculation from a given configuration by means of a STATE.xml file.
+Additionally, non-equivalent charges can be specified in said file.